 |DataStorage.EnableDiagnostics||This setting can be used to generate a uniqueness constraint violation report.||false|

 The settings below are used to define the database connection pooling behavior.
-The Runtime uses a pool of reusable database connections.
-You can for example define how many connections can be used.
+Mendix Runtime uses a pool of reusable database connections.
+You can, for example, define how many connections can be used.
 Connection pooling is implemented using the Apache Commons Object-pooling API .

 |ConnectionPoolingMaxActive||Sets the cap on the total number of active instances from the pool.||50|